Tyra Kleen: Asia

 When she arrived in Bali in 1920, she started a new project on the mudras, or ritual hand poses, of the Balinese Hindu priests with the assistance of the Rajah of Karangasem, Gusti Bagus Djilantik, whom she had met in Solo the year before, and of Piet de Kat Angelino.
 This was a turning point in her career because de Kat Angelino was able to explain to her the mudras and also encouraged the priests to cooperate.
 He was district-officer (controleur) of Gianjar and Klungklung for over a decade and had been collecting material on Balinese priests for years in his home in Gianjar.
 At his home, she could draw priests and their mudras.
 Their work together is presented in the book Mudras, with text and illustrations by Kleen, who acknowledged that much of the technical information about the poses and ceremonies came from de Kat Angelino and later on from R.Ng.
 Poerbatjaraka.
 Kleen spent the whole of 1921 in Java, working on the material collected in Bali the year before.
 She exhibited her pictures of the priests at the Art Society in Batavia.
 Collaboration with de Kat Angelino continued and she met him in Amsterdam on her way home.
 With his help, an exhibition was arranged at the Colonial Institute in Amsterdam.
 The exhibition was favorably reviewed by de Kat Angelino in the magazine Nederlandsch Indië, Oud en Nieuw.

-What was the reaction at that time in the Netherlands on her work in Bali?

-Anne Hallema, a Dutch journalist and art critic wrote a critical and extensive article on the Mudra's which appeared in Elseviers Geïllustreerd Maandschrift, Jaargang 34, 1924 pp. 145–147.
-He disqualified her work as an artist but praised her for her scientific contribution.

-He ends his article by stating that we have to be grateful that this stranger from the land of Selma Lagerlöf took the initiative to study the mudras of the Balinese priests in performing their Hinduistic rituals.
-Especially the Indologists and Orientalists should be happy with the appearance of this publication.